It’s not easy to write well. Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 As a writer, you want to do the difficult work so your reader doesn’t have to.
-And if it’s true that all types of writing are difficult, it’s also true that each type of writing presents its own challenges.
+And while it’s true that all types of writing are difficult, it’s also true that each type of writing presents its own special challenges.
 That’s definitely the case when it comes to writing instructional or training materials.
 So, we’ve created a list of tips and resources for you.

 We hope you find these helpful; feel free to contribute your own ideas in the comments section below.